Are you about to head to Puerto Rico and want to learn some Puerto Rican slangs to help you speak like a native?

 It is thought to have come from the English word “plink”, which means to shoot randomly and casually at targets.

-Hopefully, by this point you are thinking, “A mí, plín” to these Puerto Rican Slang expressions.
+Hopefully, by this point you aren't thinking, “A mí, plín” to these Puerto Rican Slang expressions.

 Corillo is quite a useful word to know when talking to your new Puerto Rican friends.